PerfectionistAF/Voda-Task/README.md

 ## Usage

-First activate the node server using:
+First navigate to the source directory then activate the node server using:

 ```
 node index.js